So what is 'Virtual Watts'?

-You may have heard the term bandied about on club rides or at the gym: virtual power.
-Simply put, virtual power is way to calculate how much wattage you're generating while suffering without having to invest in a bona fide power meter.
+You may have heard the term bandied about on club rides or at the gym: Virtual Watts.
+Simply put, Virtual Watts is way to calculate how much wattage you're generating while suffering without having to invest in a bona fide power meter.

 It's the calculation of the speed of either your rear wheel or the flywheel of your trainer mapped against the unique power curve of your trainer (the relationship between your speed and the resistance offered by the trainer).
 This relationship can be a straight line (linear) or a curve (progressive) or however the manufacturer decides to design it.
 Each model of trainer has a unique power curve.

 The Sufferfest app knows how fast you're going based upon the information transmitted by your speed sensor and knows the power curve of your specific trainer, it can make an estimate about how many watts you're generating at a given time.
-This estimation, known as virtual power, is calculated displayed on screen to help you structure your training and maximise your Return on Suffering.
+This estimation, known as Virtual Watts, is calculated displayed on screen to help you structure your training and maximise your Return on Suffering.

 To learn more about the benefits of training with power, we suggest you read on here.

-Once you have configured your bike, trainer and device for virtual power, your output will be displayed back to you in real time.
+Once you have configured your bike, trainer and device for Virtual Watts, your output will be displayed back to you in real time.
 You'll know exactly how hard you should be working to get the best training outcome.

 Each trainer has a unique Power Curve that is matched against required power output.

-If you don't have a power meter but want to get smarter about training then we highly recommend setting up your bike for virtual power.
+If you don't have a power meter but want to get smarter about training then we highly recommend setting up your bike for Virtual Watts.
 Knowing your virtual 4DP and setting workout targets on this will help you improve your fitness in a structured, progressive way.

-Setting up you turbo trainer and bike for virtual power.
+Setting up you turbo trainer and bike for Virtual Watts.

 To capture the speed of your rear wheel you will need to mount an ANT+ or Bluetooth speed sensor to the non-driveside chain stay of your bike and a magnet to the spokes of your rear wheel.
 There are many popular brands and models of speed and cadence sensors, such as those from Garmin and Wahoo.